Heel Fracture – Podiatrist in NYC

 - Falling – if you suffer a fall from any sort of height and land on your feet, that can cause a heel fracture

 - Car accident – in a car accident, especially if you crash head-on into another car or object, your heel can suffer injury due to the positioning of your feet in the crash

 - Twisted ankle – though counter-intuitive, twisting your ankle can cause a fracture of the heel bone due to the inter-connectedness of the structure of the foot.

-If you feel that you may have a heel fracture and want to know if you need to contact FAASNY’s Manhattan foot surgeons.
-The following are some symptoms that may indicate a fracture of the heel bone:
+If you feel that you may have a heel fracture and want to know if you need to contact FAASNY’s Podiatrist in NYC, the following are some symptoms that may indicate a fracture of the heel bone:

 - Bruising – the foot may become bruised around the fracture, so check for heel bruises

 - Sudden pain – sharp or shooting pain in the foot or heel is always an indicator of something amiss, but can often indicate a heel fracture specifically

 - Swelling – if you experience unexpected swelling, especially if it persists, seek medical help

 - Inability to bear weight – if putting weight on your foot or heel (as in walking) isn’t possible, you likely have a fracture or other serious injury